-- Disabling Internet browsing from that system. - Installing a security appliance between the system and the network that provides a security perimeter.
-This appliance should have access controls like a firewall, virus scanning and blocking capabilities, and potentially intrusion detection capabilities. - 10.
-Question: Is a full shutdown of the production system required to test the backup and recovery process?
+- Limiting network connectivity of that system to absolutely essential services. - Disabling email services from that system. - Disabling Internet browsing from that system. - Installing a security appliance between the system and the network that provides a security perimeter.
+This appliance should have access controls like a firewall, virus scanning and blocking capabilities, and potentially intrusion detection capabilities. - 16.
+Question: What is mal-ware?